Hives and Angioedema

 Hives and Angioedema Overview

 Patient Comments Read 18 Comments

-Hives is an allergic skin reaction that comes on suddenly.
-The hives themselves are slightly raised, smooth, flat-topped bumps called wheals and welts that are usually slightly more reddish in color than the surrounding skin and cause severe itching.
+Hives are an allergic skin reaction that comes on suddenly.
+They are slightly raised, smooth, flat-topped bumps called wheals and welts that are usually slightly more reddish in color than the surrounding skin and cause severe itching.
 Hives look somewhat like mosquito bites.

 Angioedema is like hives, only the welts are larger and form at a deeper layer in the skin.
 Angioedema causes severe swelling, usually in the face, near the eyes and mouth.
 The swelling can also occur in the inside of the throat, which is a dangerous situation because it can close off the passage of air into the lungs.